How To Give Speech Feedback

 Just saying, “Yeh, it was good”, isn’t going to help much is it?

 On the other hand, providing a list of ‘faults’ could be damaging.
-You see, speakers are a bit like cavemen.
+You see, we are all still a bit like cave dwellers.

 OK, perhaps we’d better explain that last comment.